Chemical Hazards and Toxic Substances

 Many workers are unaware of chemicals that create potential hazards in their work environment, making them more vulnerable to exposure and injury.
 The following references aid in recognizing hazards associated with chemical hazards and toxic substances.

-- Hazardous Chemicals in Labs.
-OSHA Fact Sheet, (2002).
+- Laboratory Safety – OSHA Laboratory Standard.
+OSHA Fact Sheet (Publication 3464), (2011).
 Discusses OSHA's Laboratory standard and the unique problems associated with laboratory use of hazardous chemicals.

 - Report on Carcinogens (RoC).
 U.S. Department of Health and Human Services (DHHS), National Toxicology Program (NTP).
 Identifies and discusses agents, substances, mixtures, or exposure circumstances that may pose a health hazard due to their carcinogenicity.
 The listing of substances in the RoC only indicates a potential hazard and does not establish the exposure conditions that would pose cancer risks to individuals.